RP9 File Format Information

 Within the context of the RetroPlatform architecture, the main goal of RP9 is to introduce unity between "application" and "file" (i.e. one application = one file) and to simplify the download and organization of such applications without having to deal with ZIP archives or multiple files.
 RP9 files contain applications (e.g. disk images), optional application identifiers and configuration data and ancillary document and multimedia content (manuals, audio tracks, box shots, etc.)

 The configuration data, if present, is relative to a specified RetroPlatform Library version.
-Manual user changes are also flagged as such.
+Manual user additions and changes are also flagged as such.
 This makes it easier to automatically "clean up" RP9 files, applying new updates over old data, rather than vice versa, and respecting individual user changes, if so desired.
-If version data were missing, old RP9 files would contaminate the RP9 ecosystem, as emulation configuration improvements would not be as easily recognizable as such.
+If version data were missing, old RP9 files could contaminate the RP9 ecosystem, as emulation configuration improvements would not be as easily recognizable as such.

 RP9 files do not require installation, and are independent of file name and location.
 We want users to be free to organize, rename and play RP9 files just like they do with MP3 music.
 And, why not, even peek inside the archives.